Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-8-22-rust-std-traits.md

 > | `FnMut`  | closure  | `(...args)` | mutable closure invocation   |
 > | `FnOnce` | closure  | `(...args)` | one-time closure invocation  |

+As mentioned:

+> The only types we can create which impl these traits are closures.

+And as THE BOOK says:

+> Things that impl `FnOnce` can mutate and consume (take ownership of) the values they close over when they run, and so can only be run once.
+> Things that impl `FnMut` can mutate the values they close over when they run, but not consume them.
+> Things that impl `Fn` can only immutably borrow variables when they run.

 TODO: example

 ### Other Traits